This application note covers how to mount the SymphonyAI Industrial triaxial attachment pad and the basics for collecting quality vibration data.

 Gluing the Attachment Pads

-Use the two-part adhesive to glue on the new pad.
+Use the two-part, Loctite adhesive to glue on the new pad.

-4. Firmly hold onto the machine location for about 30 seconds.
+- Firmly hold pad onto the machine location for 60 seconds, keeping constant pressure.

-Top with a “red cap‟ plastic protective cover which will help keep your attachment pad clean and ready for data collection.
+- Cover the pad with a “red cap" plastic protective cover.
+The cover will keep the attachment pad clean and ready for data collection.
+The cover also demonstrates purpose, helping prevent inadvertent removal.

 There are certain factors which could cause the attachment pad to come off.

-1. The shelf life of the Loctite glue is about one year after it has been opened.
+- Ensure adhesive is relatively fresh.
+The shelf life of the Loctite glue is about one year after it has been opened.
 It is recommended the user indicate the open date on the container and discard the glue after one year.
-It may continue to form a bond but may take significantly longer to cure.
+It may continue to form a bond but may take significantly longer to cure and could fail prematurely.

-2. The temperature or humidity in the space will affect the bonding time.
+- The temperature or humidity in the space will affect the bonding time.
 Very hot or very cold machines will take longer.
+Though once bonded, the pad should not prematurely fail, but the time it takes to bond is longer and more time is required before first use.

-3. Make sure to wipe off debris.
+- Make sure to wipe off debris.
 It is important to wipe the location on the machine and the back of the attachment pad to prepare the surface for the glue.
+Machine oils on the pads and grease or grime on machines will factor into the quality of the bond and factor into premature failure.

-4. Be aware of corrosion.
+- Be aware of corrosion.
 If a machine is exposed to the elements, the exposed metal around the area which was filed for the pad should be re-painted to prevent rust and corrosion.
 After time, the pad may fatigue and fall off.
+Ensure the condition of the pads is periodically inspected.

-5. The pad must have adequate surface area to bond and transmit data.
+- The pad must have adequate surface area to bond and transmit data.
 If the curvature of the bearing housing allows less than half of the pad to make contact, the area should be ground down with a file or grinder to create a flatter surface or an adapter pad may need to be required.
+Area not fully bonded is a point of failure.

 There are few basic principles to follow when collecting vibration data to ensure quality data is collected and accurate analysis of the data can be conducted.